bonzo81/netbox-librenms-plugin/docs/contributing.md

 2. Clone your fork locally

     ```
-    $ git clone git@github.com:bonzo81/netbox-librenms-plugin.git
+    $ git clone git@github.com:<username>/netbox-librenms-plugin.git
     ```

 3. Activate the NetBox virtual environment (see the NetBox documentation under [Setting up a Development Environment](https://docs.netbox.dev/en/stable/development/getting-started/)):

     ```
-    $ source ~/.venv/netbox/bin/activate
+    $ source /opt/netbox/venv/bin/activate
     ```

 4. Add the plugin to NetBox virtual environment in Develop mode (see [Plugins Development](https://docs.netbox.dev/en/stable/plugins/development/)):

-    To ease development, it is recommended to go ahead and install the plugin at this point using setuptools' develop mode.
+    To ease development, it is recommended to go ahead and install the plugin at this point using setuptools' `develop` mode.
 This will create symbolic links within your Python environment to the plugin development directory.
-Call setup.py from the plugin's root directory with the develop argument (instead of install):
+Call `pip` from the plugin's root directory with the `-e` flag:

     ```
-    $ python setup.py develop
+    $ pip install -e .
     ```

 5. Create a branch for local development: